Photo: Fotolia_Daniel_Ernst

 • The International Academic Services (IAS) supports international students at all stages of their studies and provides prospective students from outside of Germany with advice for the application process

-• The Student Advisory Service is your point of contact for any practical and formal issues relating to your academic progress, for example enrolment, exam issues, practical semesters, changing degree programme, and leaves of absence
+• The Student Office is your point of contact for any practical and formal issues relating to your academic progress, for example enrolment, exam issues, practical semesters, changing degree programme, and leaves of absence

 • Peer advisors for your degree programme are on hand for any subject-specific questions you may have, as are the Faculty Advisors for your specific course (see your Faculty’s webpages)